Philip-21/AirBnb-Test-Api/readme.md

 The **Airbnb API** is a mini backend application that enables users to book properties or workspaces across the platform.

 - **User Section**:
-  Users can create an account and perform booking operations.
+  Users can create an account and perform booking operations securely

 - **Property Owner Section**:
-  Property owners can create an account, list/manage their properties, and handle bookings related to their properties.
+  Property owners can create an account, list/manage their properties, and handle bookings related to their properties securely.

 ---